HolyBlackCat/quasi-msys2/README.md

 bash -c 'source env/all.src && my_command'
 ```

+It's recommended that you do this once to run your entire build script, as opposed to wrapping every compiler invocation with this.

 If you don't want certain components of the environment, you can study `all.src` and run desired components manually.
 (E.g. if you don't want `binfmt_misc`.)

 ### How do I use different [MSYS2 environments](https://www.msys2.org/docs/environments/)?